-- 1. Tap ♦ in the map toolbar and select the Map files tab.
+- 1. Tap \(\preceq \) in the map toolbar and select the Map files tab.
 Make sure the layers containing the items to stake are visible and selectable. - 2.
 In the map, tap the item to select it.
 For lines, tap near the end of the line to select the start of the line. - 3.
-Tap Stakeout or press Enter on the controller to start stakeout. - 4.
-To save the DXF file or Shapefile attributes for the selected item with the as-staked point, tap Options in the Stake out screen and set the As-staked code to Design file attributes.
-See As-staked point details, page 627.
+Tap Stakeout or press Enter on the controller to start stakeout.